AdobeDocs/analytics.zh-Hant/help/components/c-segmentation/c-segmentation-workflow/seg-publish.md

 >[!IMPORTANT]
 >
->The latency improvements regarding segment publishing and the user interface that are described on this page are not rolled out to all customers yet.
-The current production environment is described [here](https://docs.adobe.com/content/help/en/core-services/interface/audiences/t-publish-audience-segment.html).
+>The latency improvements regarding segment publishing and the user interface that are described on this page are not rolled out to all customers yet. 這裡說明目前的生產 [環境](https://docs.adobe.com/content/help/en/core-services/interface/audiences/t-publish-audience-segment.html)。

 Publishing a segment to the Experience Cloud lets you use the segment for marketing activity in the [!UICONTROL Audience Library], [!DNL Target], [!DNL Audience Manager], and [!DNL Advertising Cloud].
 Recent updates have significantly optimized the publishing workflow.
 Previously, publishing a usable segment took approximately 48 hours.